thu-tram/mangg-may-tinh/end-to-end/l2-routing.md

 <img width="700px" src="/assets/end-to-end/5-021-loop.png">

-R1 has no entry for B, so it floods the packet to R2 (and R4).
+R1 has no entry for B, so it floods the packet to R2 (and R3).

-R2 has no entry for B, so it floods the packet to R3.
+R2 has no entry for B, so it floods the packet to R4.

-R3 has no entry for B, so it floods the packet to R4.
+R4 has no entry for B, so it floods the packet to R3.

-R4 has no entry for B, so it floods the packet to R1.
+R3 has no entry for B, so it floods the packet to R1.

 R1 has no entry for B, so it floods the packet to R2, and the cycle continues.

-At the same time, a copy of the packet is also traveling in a loop in the other direction: R1 flooded to R4 initially, which then flooded to R3, which then flooded to R2, which then flooded to R1, which then floods to R4, continuing the cycle.
+At the same time, a copy of the packet is also traveling in a loop in the other direction: R1 flooded to R3 initially, which then flooded to R4, which then flooded to R2, which then flooded to R1, which then floods to R3, continuing the cycle.

 During this entire process, the switches install forwarding entries for A, but they never get any entries for B, so the infinite loop is never resolved.
 Nobody has a forwarding entry for B, so everybody floods the packet when they receive it.